top of page

 Outdoor Spaces: Extending Sustainable Living

 Sustainable design ideally extends into outdoor areas.
-Families can choose native plants for gardens, which require significantly less water and maintenance.
+Families can opt for native plants in their gardens, which require significantly less water and maintenance.

 The Role of Community in Family Living

 Sustainable practices extend beyond individual homes into the community.
 Families can engage with local initiatives such as community gardens or farmers' markets.
-Participating in these activities can strengthen neighborhood ties while promoting environmental care.
+Participating in these activities strengthens neighborhood ties while promoting environmental care.

-Designing communal spaces for workshops focused on sustainability, such as cook-offs using local ingredients or gardening lessons, can foster a supportive network for families pursuing sustainable lifestyles.
+Designing communal spaces for workshops focused on sustainability can further influence family lifestyles.
+Activities like cook-offs using local ingredients or gardening lessons can foster a supportive network for families pursuing sustainable lifestyles.

 Looking Ahead